enriicola/high-performance-clowns/hw1/report/report.md

 }
 ```

-In order, we collapsed the nested loops in a single $N \times N$ loop managed by OMP, then with the `schedule(static)` we stated that every thread would have had the same chunk size to work on, and finally the `reduction` clause aggregates the sums on the arrays.
+In order, we declared `cos_res` and `sin_res` outside the parallel region, because since they depend on `k` and `n`, they have to be private for each thread.
+Then, we collapsed the nested loops in a single $N \times N$ loop managed by OMP, then with the `schedule(static)` we stated that every thread would have had the same chunk size to work on, and finally the `reduction` clause aggregates the sums on the arrays.

 # Performance evaluation 🤔